top of page

 • 2 min read

-As offshore wind energy continues to expand globally, the need for robust, standardised biodiversity monitoring has become increasingly urgent.
-Monitoring marine biodiversity is essential not only for understanding and mitigating the impacts of offshore infrastructure on nature but also for supporting evidence-based decision-making, fostering regulatory alignment, and ensuring that the energy transition is ecologically responsible.
+As offshore wind energy expanded globally, the need for robust, standardised biodiversity monitoring became increasingly urgent.
+Monitoring marine biodiversity was essential for understanding and mitigating the impacts of offshore infrastructure on nature and supporting evidence-based decision-making, fostering regulatory alignment, and ensuring that the energy transition was ecologically responsible.

-Join this 90-minute GINGR webinar, organised in collaboration with IUCN, OCEaN, and RGI, to explore emerging approaches to biodiversity monitoring in the context of offshore wind and grid development.
-The session will open with a keynote from Dr. PJ Stephenson, who will discuss the challenges and opportunities of standardising biodiversity monitoring, as well as innovative technologies and frameworks shaping the future of data collection for marine species.
-As the author of GINGR’s recent publication on this topic, Dr. Stephenson’s presentation will also touch on the paper’s key conclusions.
+This 90-minute GINGR webinar, organised in collaboration with IUCN, OCEaN, and RGI, explored emerging approaches to biodiversity monitoring in the context of offshore wind and grid development.
+The session opened with a keynote from Dr PJ Stephenson, who discussed the challenges and opportunities of standardising biodiversity monitoring, as well as innovative technologies and frameworks shaping the future of data collection for marine species.
+As the author of GINGR’s recent publication on this topic, Dr. Stephenson’s presentation also touched on the paper’s key conclusions.

-The webinar will feature regional case studies from the North Sea and Asia, offering practical insights into how different regulatory contexts influence monitoring approaches and how methodologies are adapted to local ecological conditions and applied by industry.
-Speakers will highlight lessons learned, best practices, and strategies for harmonising biodiversity monitoring in different regions and across borders.
+The webinar featured regional case studies from the North Sea and Asia, offering practical insights into how different regulatory contexts influenced monitoring approaches and how methodologies were adapted to local ecological conditions and applied by industry.
+Speakers highlighted lessons learned, best practices, and strategies for harmonising biodiversity monitoring in different regions and across borders.

-You are invited to engage with us for this timely discussion on advancing biodiversity monitoring to support a Nature-Positive energy transition.
-Through expert presentations and an interactive panel discussion, we will explore how consistent, transparent, and collaborative monitoring practices can underpin responsible offshore wind and grid development and help align energy and biodiversity protection goals.
+Participants were invited to engage in this timely discussion on advancing biodiversity monitoring to support a Nature-Positive energy transition.
+Through expert presentations and an interactive panel discussion, the session explored how consistent, transparent, and collaborative monitoring practices could underpin responsible offshore wind and grid development and help align energy and biodiversity protection goals.

 Relevant Publications